gabrielwright1/advanced-react/backend/Notes.md

 How to create an interface?

 - Using the response from the fake SMTP, paste it into 'https://jvilk.com/MakeTypes/' as a string, and convert into a Typescript Interface which we can use in the 'mail.ts' file to create the MailResponse

+# Adding to cart logic

+- If we add two of the same item, we want the cart to increment the quantity, rather than create a new item
+- To do this, we need to extend the graphQL schema to write a custom mutation